-- 1. Our common welfare should come first: personal recovery depends upon A.A. unity. - 2.
-For our group purpose there is but one ultimate authority- a loving God as He might express Himself in our group conscience.
-Out leaders are but trusted servants; they do not govern. - 3.
-The only requirement for A.A. membership is a desire to stop drinking. - 4.
-Each group should be autonomous except in matters affecting other groups or A.A. as a whole. - 5.
-Each group has but one primary purpose- to carry its message to the alcoholic who still suffers. - 6.
-An A.A. group ought never endorse, finance or lend the A.A. name to any related facility or outside enterprise, lest problems of money, property or prestige divert us from our primary purpose. - 7.
-Every A.A. group ought to be fully self-supporting, declining outside contributions. - 8.
-Alcoholics Anonymous should remain forever non-professional but our service centres may employ special workers. - 9.
-A.A., as such, ought never be organised; we may create service boards or committees directly responsible to those they serve. - 10.
-Alcoholics Anonymous has no opinion on outside issues; hence the A.A. name ought never be drawn into public controversy. - 11.
-Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio and films. - 12.
-Anonymity is the spiritual foundation of our traditions, ever reminding us to place principles before personalities
+- Our common welfare should come first: personal recovery depends upon AA unity. - For our group purpose there is but one ultimate authority a loving God as He may express Himself in our group conscience.
+Our leaders are but trusted servants; they do not govern. - The only requirement for AA membership is a desire to stop drinking. - Each group should be autonomous except in matters affecting other groups or AA as a whole. - 5 Each group has but one primary purpose to carry its message to the alcoholic who still suffers. - 6 An AA group ought never endorse, finance or lend the AA name to any related facility or outside enterprise, lest problems of money, property and prestige divert us from our primary purpose. - Every AA group ought to be fully self-supporting, declining outside contributions. - Alcoholics Anonymous should remain forever non- professional but our service centres may employ special workers. - AA, as such, ought never be organised; but we may create service boards or committees directly responsible to those they serve. - O Alcoholics Anonymous has no opinion on outside issues; hence the AA name ought never be drawn into public controversy. - Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio and films. - 12 Anonymity is the spiritual foundation of all our traditions, ever reminding us to place principles before personalities.